Skip to main content

 You can specify a list of tags to apply to the table/column.

-Multiple tags are listed in the with_tags parameter in an object format, with the following parameters:
+List multiple tags in the with_tags parameter in an object format with the following parameters:

 Configuration KeyRequired/OptionalData Types and ValuesDescription